How Africa Avoids Water Pollution

 shunwaste

-Water pollution in Africa is a major issue that has devastating effects on at-risk communities.
-Mining is one of the causes of water pollution in Africa.
-Water pollution through coal mining is exacerbated by acid mine drainage, which causes severe pollution of critical South African water bodies such as the Olifants River near the ecologically-sensitive Kruger National Park.
-This process occurs when mining processes expose sulphide-bearing rocks to oxygen, kicking off a chain of harmful chemical reactions that release a toxic mix of chemical pollutants into the surrounding water, which then causes pollution of groundwater, rivers and streams.
+Similarly, in South Africa, water pollution through coal mining and acid mine drainage is causing severe pollution of critical water bodies such as the Olifants River near the Kruger National Park.
+Mining processes expose sulphide-bearing rocks to oxygen, triggering a series of harmful chemical reactions that release a toxic mix of chemical pollutants into the surrounding water, leading to groundwater, river, and stream pollution.

 shunwaste